 - Come for a show, stay for the beer.
 It’s a little bit of a drive outside of Asheville but it’s more than worth it.
 Pisgah Pale Ale is one of our favorite brews around.
 Look for the green and white can in stores.

 - Asheville Pizza & Brewing Company

 - Pizza and beer, what’s not to love?

 - New Belgium Brewing

-- We went to their Tour De Fat this past year and had a blast.
+- We went to their Tour De Fat a few years back and had a blast.
 There’s a nice deck off the back for drinking with views of the French Broad River as well as a bunch of lawn space.
 Most people probably know them from their Fat Tire Amber Ale but they also make a ton of other brews.
 Their lawn is pretty darn awesome too, especially if you’re traveling with kids and a dog.